JioTV-Go/jiotv_go/README.md

 - Socks5 Proxy `export JIOTV_PROXY="socks5://user:pass@host:port"`
 - All other Proxy `export JIOTV_PROXY="user:pass@host:port"`

-With these environment variables set, the `credentials.json` will be bypassed, and your JioTV Go deployment will proceed smoothly.
-Enjoy the journey!

 ## Explore JioTV Go's Paths and Endpoints 🌐

 ### **Web Paths**